 It doesn’t have to be “best in class.”
 Just buy quality.

 The Five Classes of Rifle Optics

 In 2008, Zak Smith wrote an article for Shotgun News detailing his thoughts on fighting optics.
 He categorized optics into three basic types: CQB, DMR, and SPR.
 Each type is best suited for different engagement ranges and weapon employment method.

 I liked his general breakdown.
 However, a lot has changed in the world rifle optics since 2008.
 We need to adjust how we approach things

-I divide rifle optics into five groups:
+I divide AR-15 optics, or really rifle optics in general, into five groups: